Updated 25/05/2026

 - UKHSA has published detailed 2026 spending records on all government procurement card transactions over £500, enhancing transparency in health security resource allocation.

-- The dataset enables researchers and policymakers to track whether investments in laboratory capacity, disease surveillance, and emergency response reflect evidence-based priorities.
+- The dataset enables researchers and policymakers to track investments in laboratory capacity, disease surveillance, and emergency response.

-- Transparent procurement practices align with WHO recommendations and mirror initiatives by global health agencies, strengthening trust in public health institutions.
+- Transparent procurement practices strengthen accountability in public health institutions.

 Frequently asked questions